shivashanmugam/profile/client/blog/content/blog/demo02/index.md

 ---
-slug: demo-02
+slug: generator-function
 date: 2018-01-01
-title: 'Generator Function, Javascript'
+title: 'Generator Function Javascript'
 description: 'Generator function in javascript, What is it, Working mechanism, Why we need it ?
 Multiple use cases'
 published: true
 # banner: './images/banner.png'